vinumeris/updatefx/README.md

 java -jar updatefx-app-1.0-SNAPSHOT.jar --url=http://localhost:8000 /path/to/working/dir

+This does two things:

-It will create a new subdirectory parallel to "builds" called "site" which contains a 2.jar.bpatch file.
+1. It will create a new subdirectory parallel to "builds" called "site" which contains a 2.jar.bpatch file.
 This file is a binary delta that applies against 1.jar.
 It will also create a file called "wallet" in the working directory if one does not exist: this is a file that contains your signing key (in fact it's a bitcoinj format Bitcoin wallet).
 Keep it safe!
 The URL parameter is where the *updates* will be served from, not where the index file will be served from.
    For example this can be an Amazon S3 bucket.
+2. It will modify the JAR files that you have placed inside the builds directory, in place.
+It will decompress them and zero the timestamps.

-The contents of the site directory can now be published at the URL you hard-coded into your app.
+The contents of the site directory can now be published at the URL you hard-coded into your app, and the 1.jar file that is sitting in the builds directory can now be fed to javapackager to produce the final native packages and installers.

+If the JAR contains a file called `update-description.txt` then the first line will be used as the title of the update, and the rest will be used as the description.
+These fields are exposed via a list in the UpdateSummary object.
+You can, for example, use this data to populate a window that lets the user pick which version they'd like to downgrade/upgrade to.